Notice: Your browser is not supported or outdated so some features of the site might not be available.

 There are themed collaboration colorway variants and Japanese layout variants that aren't listed in the table above, but we expect our test results to apply equally to these models as well.

-The REALFORCE GX1 is a wired gaming keyboard.
-It's also an 'analog' keyboard that allows you to change the actuation point (sensitivity) of individual switches.
-What sets it apart from other popular analog gaming keyboards, such as the Apex Pro TKL (2023), the Wooting 60HE, or the Razer Huntsman V3 Pro, is that each of those keyboards uses optical analog or Hall-effect switches, while the GX1 uses proprietary Topre switches.
-Like Hall-effect or optical analog switches, Topre switches use a contactless mechanism to register keystrokes.
-This keyboard also supports additional analog features, including Dynamic Mode (known as 'Rapid Trigger on other analog keyboards) and what REALFORCE calls a 'Kill Switch,' which is a feature that the wider community variously refers to as Snap Tap, SOCD, or Null Binds.
+The REALFORCE GX1 is a wired gaming keyboad that allows you to adjust the actuation point (sensitivity) of individual switches.
+What sets it apart from other popular gaming keyboards with similar functionality, such as the Apex Pro TKL (2023), the Wooting 60HE, or the Razer Huntsman V3 Pro, is that each of those keyboards uses optical analog or Hall effect switches, while the GX1 uses proprietary Topre switches.
+Like Hall effect or optical analog switches, Topre switches use a contactless mechanism to register keystrokes.
+This keyboard also supports additional features, including Dynamic Mode (known as 'Rapid Trigger on most other keyboards) and what REALFORCE calls a 'Kill Switch,' which is a feature that the wider community variously refers to as Snap Tap, SOCD, or Null Binds.
 For more details on these features, see the Keystrokes section later on in this review.

 For more recommendations, see our picks for the best keyboards, the best gaming keyboards, and the best keyboards for typing.